 - Complete an application form which includes their employment history and explains any gaps - Provide two referees, including the current employer, and at least one who can comment on the applicant's suitability to work with children.
-References should be requested by using a proforma that asks directly about whether there have ever been any safeguarding concerns raised and whether the applicant would be hired again for the same position; references should be followed up by phone. - Provide evidence of identity and qualifications
+References should be

-- Be checked in accordance with the Disclosure and Barring Service (DBS) regulations as appropriate to their role if offered employment.
-This will include: - an enhanced DBS check and a barred list check for those including unsupervised volunteers engaged in Regulated Activity; - an enhanced DBS check without a barred list check for all volunteers not involved in Regulated Activity but who have the opportunity of regular contact with children; - an enhanced DBS check for all governors (not including associate members), which will only include a barred list check for governors involved in Regulated Activity - Provide evidence of their right to work in the UK, if offered employment - Be interviewed by a panel of at least two school leaders/governors with at least one member of the panel trained in Safer Recruitment in the past three years, if shortlisted.
+- Provide evidence of identity and qualifications - Be checked in accordance with the Disclosure and Barring Service (DBS) regulations as appropriate to their role if offered employment.
+This will include: - an enhanced DBS check and a barred list check for those including unsupervised volunteers engaged in Regulated Activity. - an enhanced DBS check without a barred list check for all volunteers not involved in Regulated Activity but who have the opportunity of regular contact with children. - an enhanced DBS check for all governors (not including associate members), which will only include a barred list check for governors involved in Regulated Activity - Provide evidence of their right to work in the UK, if offered employment - Be interviewed by a panel of at least two school leaders/governors with at least one member of the panel trained in Safer Recruitment in the past three years, if shortlisted.

-The Forest Alliance of Nursery Schools endeavours to only employ suitable staff and allow suitable volunteers to work with children by complying with the requirements of Keeping Children Safe in Education 2022 together with the school's and the Safer Recruitment policy.
+The Forest Alliance of Nursery Schools endeavours to only employ suitable staff and allow suitable volunteers to work with children by complying with the requirements of Keeping Children Safe in Education 2023 together with the school's and the Safer Recruitment policy.